 At Parrish Medical Center, we know that during a heart attack, time is muscle.
 That’s why PMC’s heart emergency team’s “time to treatment” is 60 minutes or less—meaning that within 60 minutes of arriving at the emergency department, patients will receive a cardiac catheterization in PMC’s state-of-the-art catheterization lab.
 The national best-practice goal is 90 minutes.

 During a cardiac catherization, an interventional cardiologist uses special X-rays to examine the heart’s blood vessels.
 A thin, hollow tube called a catheter is used to inject dye into the vessels so the cardiologist can see what’s happening inside the heart.
 Parrish Medical Center has specially trained nurses and physicians to recognize and care for heart failure patients.
-Its cardiovascular care program also has earned The Joint Commission Disease-Specific Care Certification Gold Seal for excellence in heart attack treatment A free monthly heart failure support group is available to help people cope with their diagnosis and live fuller, healthier lives.
+A free monthly heart failure support group is available to help people cope with their diagnosis and live fuller, healthier lives.

 Patient Education Downloads